Best daily deals

 The Bose Sport Earbuds is the most comfortable set of workout earbuds around, and makes huge improvements over the original Bose SoundSport Free.
 Bose's feature set is always expanding as the company reliably releases useful firmware and app updates.
 For a comfortable, durable, and capable set of workout earbuds, look no further than Bose.

-If you want a similarly durable set of Bose earbuds with some of the best noise canceling around, we recommend the Bose QuietComfort Earbuds (yes, over the Bose QuietComfort Earbuds II).
-The Bose QC Earbuds is a great deal now that the QC Earbuds II is out.
-The active noise canceling is very good and the default sound profile is significantly better than that of the QC Earbuds II.
+Suppose you want a similarly durable set of Bose earbuds with some of the best noise canceling around.
+In that case, we recommend the Bose QuietComfort Earbuds (yes, over the Bose QuietComfort Earbuds II).
+The Bose QC Earbuds are a great deal now that the QC Earbuds II is out.
+The active noise canceling is very good, and the default sound profile is significantly better than that of the QC Earbuds II.
 You even get wireless charging with the first-gen QC Earbuds, which is missing from the Sport Earbuds and QC Earbuds II.
-The original QuietComfort Earbuds costs $169 at Amazon and the QuietComfort Earbuds II costs $249 at Amazon.
+The original QuietComfort Earbuds costs $154.96 at Amazon and the QuietComfort Earbuds II costs $249 at Amazon.

 What should you get instead of the Bose Sport Earbuds?

-The competition is stiff these days in the market of workout-friendly true wireless earbuds.
-Newer models appear to directly challenge the Bose Sport Earbuds, but the Sport Earbuds still makes our list of best wireless workout options.
+The competition is stiff these days in the workout-friendly true wireless earbuds market.
+Newer models appear to directly challenge the Bose Sport Earbuds, but the Sport Earbuds still make our list of best wireless workout options.
 What else is out there, you say?

 If you have an iPhone, consider the Apple AirPods Pro